FRC930/Training_App/README.md

  We need some other way to create and control multiple robots.
 Rather than manually creating all of the robots, we may just be able to make a robot factory of sorts, that makes multiple robots with ease.
 Object-oriented programming allows us to make these factories.
  ### What is it?
- Let's break it down.

- Object obviously means object, oriented means that something is focused on it, and programming is... programming.
+ Object means object, oriented means that something is focused on it, and programming is... programming.
 Putting it together, it means "Programming focused on objects."

- Object oriented programming is a style of programming heavily focused on Objects.
-An object doesn't have to be something physical, though it will be in this training.
+ Object oriented programming is a style of programming heavily focused on "Objects".
 What do objects have in real life?
  - Objects have properties.
 A paint can be blue, or it can be pink.
  - Objects can do things.
 You can drive a car, or a cat can meow.
     - They can do things depending on their properties.
 If a car doesn't have gas, it won't start.
 If it does, it will start.